 The executor is responsible for notifying all heirs, beneficiaries, and next of kin within 60 days that the will has been admitted to probate.[13]
 A Notice of Probate of Will must be delivered to each individual in person or by mail along with a copy of the will.
 Certified mail with a return receipt requested is not always required, but it is recommended.

-A Proof of Mailing form must be completed after the notice has been sent.
-This form and the original Notice of Probate must be sent to the surrogate’s office within ten days of sending the notice.
+A Proof of Mailing must be completed after the notice has been sent (the form is included in the Notice of Probate package).
+The Proof of Mailing and the original Notice of Probate must be sent to the surrogate’s office within ten days of sending the notice.

 4. Publication of Notice (If Applicable)